ProzorroUKR/openprocurement.api/docs/source/frameworks/electroniccatalogue/tutorial.rst

 Uploading Submission documentation
 ----------------------------------

-Documents can be uploaded only for submission in `draft` status.
+Documents can be uploaded/changed only for submission in `draft` status.

 Documents operations is same like in framework: